tzebrowski/ObdMetricsDemo/README.md

 ## About

 `OBD Metrics Demo` is a simple project that demonstrates usage of the [OBD Metrics](https://github.com/tzebrowski/OBDMetrics "OBD Metrics") java framework.
+It uses `obd-metrics 9.23.5`

 ## Tcp connector demo